j1wilmot/dagster/examples/experimental/nope_tutorial/README.md

 ![Screenshot 2024-05-04 at 2 48 13 PM](https://github.com/dagster-io/dagster/assets/28738937/371ea9d3-82a4-47e5-8192-f3ddad48af84)

 We also want to add metadata about the underlying physical assets we are creating.
-For this we can use Pipes, which has lightweight APIs for reporting metadata events.
+For this we can use Pipes (which is the default harness for Nope out-the-box), which has lightweight APIs for reporting metadata events.

 ```python
 from dagster_pipes import open_dagster_pipes